ABOUT

 RESEARCH

 The Society's research guide is entitled "Genealogy in Furness" and copies are available to members.
 The Society's research tools include the IGI (1988 edition), the 1881 census returns, some interest directories and various miscellaneous indexes.
-The Society is able to do limited research for members on an expenses basis, each task being limited to a couple of hours work on specific queries; persons requiring more-extensive work should expect to pay for the work at a time rate.
-Enquirers should address their needs to the Research Coordinator, though the tasks may be handled by other representatives.
-The following tips should be observed when asking for help: state requirements as specifically and explicitly as possible, give the background information (such as dates, location, occupation, relationships and religious denomination) and indicate what sources have already been searched.
-(While the Society's advice service tries to point researchers in the right directions, it is not a job of these advisers to do extensive research on behalf of members nor to do the work of Library and Record Office staff.)
+The Society is able to do limited research for members (members only) on an expenses , plus donation basis, each task being limited to a couple of hours work on specific queries; persons requiring more-extensive work should expect to pay for the work at a time rate, which needs to be agreed in advance.
+Although the tasks may be handled by other representatives, enquirers in the first instance should address their needs to the Research Coordinator, .
+The following tips should be observed when asking for help: state requirements as specifically and explicitly as possible, give the background information (such as dates, location, occupation, relationships and religious denomination) and indicate what source/s have already been searched.

-The society has a commitment to acquire research information in an electronic format relevant to Furness and District.
+The society recognises that it also has a 'pledged' commitment to acquire research information in an electronic format relevant to Furness and District.

 (top)